jungoai/jungochain/README.md

 ## System Requirements

-* The binaries in ./bin/release are x86_64 binaries to be used with the Linux kernel.
 * Jungochain needs ~286 MiB to run.
 * Architectures other than x86_64 are currently not supported.
 * OSs other than Linux and MacOS are currently not supported.